Noosa River anchoring restrictions

 What is the role of MSQ regarding the Noosa River vessel management plan reforms?

-MSQ, as the state regulator, is responsible for protecting Queensland waterways and the people who use them by improving and responding to maritime safety and marine pollution and providing essential services such as aids to navigation.
+MSQ, as the state’s maritime regulator, is responsible for protecting Queensland waterways and the people who use them by improving and responding to maritime safety and marine pollution and providing essential services such as aids to navigation.

-Following extensive stakeholder and community consultation, MSQ is delivering the Noosa River Vessel Waterway Management Plan to address river congestion and marine pollution, ensure fair access, and improve waterway safety for all users.
+Following extensive stakeholder and community consultation, MSQ is delivering the Noosa River Vessel Waterway Management Plan to address safety, amenity and environmental issues resulting from vessel congestion in the Noosa River.

 Why has MSQ implemented anchoring restrictions in Noosa River?

-To address safety, amenity and environmental issues resulting from vessel congestion in the Noosa River.
+To address safety issues in the busiest areas of the Noosa River.

 What vessels are affected by the Noosa River anchoring restrictions?